Youssef-Ghrab/odin-recipes/README.md

 8. Create new recipes, filled them with the same body as lasagna.hml and changed their info.

-9. Linked rest of recipes to index =.html.
+9. Linked rest of recipes to index.html.

 10. Commited recipes/ and index.html.